What is Gender-Based Violence?

 Sexual assault includes a range of sexual acts that a person does not consent to.
 It can involve any kind of sexual touching with a part of the body or an object without consent, including over clothing.

-I can also involve putting a part of the body or an object into a person’s vagina, anus or mouth without their consent.
+It can also involve putting a part of the body or an object into a person’s vagina, anus or mouth without their consent.

 Child Sexual Exploitation

-Child sexual exploitation is a form of child sexual abuse in which someone takes advantage of a power imbalance to force or entice a child into sexual activity in return for something received by the child, and/or received by those perpetrating the abuse.
+Child sexual exploitation is a form of child sexual abuse in which someone takes advantage of a power imbalance, to force or entice a child into sexual activity in return for something received by the child, and/or received by those perpetrating the abuse.
 This could include money, drugs, alcohol, a place to stay, protection from violence or a sense of belonging.
 As with other forms of child sexual abuse, the presence of perceived consent does not mean it isn’t sexual abuse.

 For further information click here.